MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 ### [User-assigned](#tab/user-assigned)

-1. Follow the steps in [Add a user-assigned identity](../../../configure-managed-identities-cluster.md#add-a-user-assigned-identity).
+1. Follow the steps to [Add a user-assigned identity](../../../configure-managed-identities-cluster.md#add-a-user-assigned-identity).

-1. Copy and save the managed identity object ID for use in later steps.
+1. Copy and save the managed identity object ID for use in the following steps.

-1. Run the [.alter managed_identity policy](../alter-managed-identity-policy-command.md) command to set a [managed identity policy](../../management/managed-identity-policy.md).
-For the managed identity to be used with continuous export, the `AutomatedFlows` usage must be specified in the `AllowedUsages` property.
-Replace `<objectId>` with the managed identity object ID from the previous step.
+1. Run the following [.alter managed_identity policy](../alter-managed-identity-policy-command.md) command, replacing `<objectId>` with the managed identity object ID from the previous step.
+This command sets a [managed identity policy](../../management/managed-identity-policy.md) on the cluster that allows the managed identity to be used with continuous export.

     ```kusto
     .alter cluster policy managed_identity ```[